 When hiring managers ask about an employment gap they are asking because they want to know:

-Thousands of people are fired each day for a myriad of issues.
-It has no bearing on your long-term career prospects, your ability to land a good job, or the skill set that you possess.
-Don’t beat yourself up or adopt the mind-set of nobody will hire you because you’ve been fired.
+Thousands of people are fired each day for a myriad of reasons.
+It has no bearing on your long-term career prospects, your ability to land a great job, or the skillset that you possess.
+Don’t beat yourself up or adopt the mindset of nobody will hire you because you’ve been fired.
 A strong answer to a question about an employment gap will show your interviewer that you’ve moved on from a very brief career setback in a positive and reflective way.